Best Food Dehydrator of 2021

 The Presto and the COSORI demonstrated the greatest accuracy within the class.
 The COSORI never varied more than three degrees from the set temperature.

 For most, it's not enough to desiccate food so that it won't spoil.
 Good dehydration is a delicate process that leaves just enough moisture in the food to make it easy and enjoyable to eat while preserving it for the long term.
 It should be noted that there are some important food safety considerations provided by the USDA that need to be understood before dehydrating meat.
 With these good practices in mind, let's dig into the food.

 To evaluate the dehydration process's final product, we made fruit leathers, tomatoes, herbs, and beef jerky using the times and temperatures that the manufacturer recommends for each model.
 Each of these foods requires different methods of preparation, temperature settings, and timing.
 We had a panel of tasters evaluate each final product for texture, evenness, and flavor.
 We also recorded each recipe's completion time and compared that to the time listed in the manual.
 Often, some tweaking of the period of dehydration was required, resulting in a disparity between the manual's recommendation and the actual time required.

-The Excalibur 3926TB, the Magic Mill, and the Nutrichef PKFD12 are standouts in the category as they produced evenly dehydrated, tasty morsels across all food types using the manufacturer's recommended time and temperature settings.
+The Excalibur 3926TB, the Magic Mill, and the Nutrichef PKFD12 are standouts in the category.
+They produced evenly dehydrated, tasty morsels across all food types using the manufacturer's recommended time and temperature settings.

 During our testing process, we ran multiple types of food through these machines.
 As such, we had ample opportunities to clean a variety of sticky substances from them.
-We found that models like the Nutrichef and Hamilton Beach are easiest to clean because the trays are the body of the dehydrator, and they completely disassemble.
+We found that models like the Nutrichef and Hamilton Beach are easiest to clean since the trays themselves are the body of the dehydrator, and they completely disassemble.
 Also, these models do not have tight corners that are hard to wipe out.
-Of those models with metal trays, the Magic Mill was by far the best for clean-up.
+Of those models with metal trays, the Magic Mill had the easiest ones to clean.